 .
 This is completely normal - it’s hard for them to understand why their world has changed.
 Try to explain each move that is to come and give them lots of cuddles so they feel secure, despite the changes.

 You might have a structured routine at home but that can all fly out the window on holiday.
 Holidays are about relaxing and trying new things and that goes for your toddler as well.
 You might be amazed by what your toddler is willing to eat and do.

 It might take a few days for your toddler to get used to life on the road however you’ll probably be surprised by how quickly they adjust.
-After all that preparation, it’s time to relax and enjoy your well-earned holiday!
+Travelling with toddlers is supposed to be fun, so after all that preparation, it’s time to relax and enjoy your well-earned holiday!

 Before you go, don't forget travel insurance.
 Find out more about Bupa Travel Insurance here.

 Bupa Travel Insurance is distributed by Bupa HI Pty Ltd ABN 81 000 057 590 an authorised representative of the issuer, Insurance Australia Limited ABN 11 000 016 722 AFSL 227681.
 Any advice is general only and does not take into account your personal circumstances.
 Consider the Product Disclosure Statement (PDS) to see if this product is right for you.